ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 ---

 <span class="firstcharacter">B</span>ack in 2021, I decided I wanted to embark on a PhD program to pursue an academic research career.
-However, it took me *three years* to finally apply.
+However, it took me *four years* to finally apply.
 What happened, and what took me so long?
 In this blog post, I want to reflect on the past three years&mdash;spanning multiple countries, jobs, and experiences.
 That journey is finally over, and now I'm preparing myself on the cusp of another one.